Updated: 8/7/2022 – A work in progress

 Folklore also recommends shunting the 50 Ω terminal to ground with a discrete ~100 pf capacitor, thus becoming part of a low-pass filter.
 That capacitor also forms a capacitive voltage divider along with the gimmick capacitance.
 That supposedly increases the bandwidth to higher frequencies by compensating for any series leakage inductance.

 I tried that in my test antenna setup.
 I found that the 100 pf cap has little measurable effect, at least on the 80/40 meter CW bands that I am mainly interested in.
+(Note: the HV rating of the doorknob capacitor is not necessary, the primary voltages are fairly low, it’s what I had handy during testing.)

-Also, folklore also has it that one should “cross” the core for the second half of the secondary winding.
+Also, folklore has it that one should “cross” the core for the second half of the secondary winding.
 This presumably to reduce the stray capacitive coupling between the high impedance output end and the low impedance 50 Ω terminal, which would partially bypass the transformer.
 It would have some kind of minimal effect in the lower HF.
 I’ll give it a try.

 Below is an experimental QRP version for the portable field antenna kit if used: A 43 Mix toroidal 49:1 (Z) impedance transformer for a high impedance EFHW antenna.
 Mix 43 is appropriate for the lower HF bands, my primary interest.
 The transformer helps, if you must.